Swine Flu spread alert

 - Stomach upset

-Vomiting and diarrhea may accompany these symptoms in most cases.
-Children affected may also experience neurological changes such as seizures or mental health alterations.
-As observed, children, pregnant women, obese individuals and those with respiratory and neurologic disorders are more vulnerable to swine flu.
-Naturally, immune-compromised patients such as those having cancer or AIDS may also catch this disease easily like most other diseases.
+Children affected may also experience seizures or mental health changes.
+Children, pregnant women, obese individuals and those with respiratory and neurologic disorders are more vulnerable to swine flu.
+Naturally, patients having cancer or HIV may also catch this disease easily like most other diseases.

-Laboratory diagnosis is significant to confirm swine flu, but repeated tests are a good idea as the rapid flu test is not very accurate and depends on the sample collection and testing methods.
-One can prevent the onset of the flu by following simple practices:
+Early laboratory diagnosis is significant to confirm swine flu, one can prevent the onset of the flu by following simple practices:

 - Public health advises such as school closures, travel regulations, isolation if medically prescribed and keeping a good distance from potential crowds are preventive measures that can be taken.